redkite-labs/RedKiteCms/src/RedKiteLabs/RedKiteCms/RedKiteCmsBundle/README.md

 To install RedKiteCms you just need to download the [RedKiteCms Sandbox](https://github.com/alphalemon/AlphaLemonCmsSandbox) and follow the intructions that comes with the sandbox itself.

-If you want to install AlphaLemon CSM for an existing application or from the scratch, just read the [RedKiteCms install chapter](https://alphalemon.com/how-to-install-alphalemon-cms)
+If you want to install RedKiteCms for an existing application or from the scratch, just read the [RedKiteCms install chapter](https://alphalemon.com/how-to-install-alphalemon-cms)